 Masada College adopts the approach of Torah im Derech Eretz (Torah with the ways of the world) as its guiding belief.
 We encourage a commitment to and appreciation of Judaism and its values in all of our students.
-The teaching of Torah, Talmud, Halacha, Tefillah and Hebrew together with an emphasis on outstanding discipline, respect, Midot, Chessed and observance is our principle aim.
+The teaching of Torah, Talmud, Halacha, Tefillah and Hebrew together with an emphasis on outstanding discipline, respect, Midot, Chessed and observance is our principal aim.

 How the Torah Stream works